tournesol-app/tournesol/CONTRIBUTING.md

 ## Found a Bug?

-If you find a bug in the source code, you can help us by submitting an issue to our [GitHub Repository][ts-github-repo].
+If you find a bug in the application or in the source code, you can help us by submitting an issue to our [GitHub Repository][ts-github-repo].
 Even better, if you are a programmer with spare time you can submit a Pull Request with a fix.

 ## Missing Feature?